 Curriculum vitæ

-Dr Keane authored How to Use the Book of Common Prayer (IVP 2024) with Samuel L. Bray, with whom he also edited the 1662 Book of Common Prayer: International Edition (IVP Academic 2021).
-He is a contributor to the St Andrews Encyclopaedia of Theology, The International John Bunyan Society research blog, Notes & Queries, Journal of Technical Writing and Communication, and Anglican Theological Review.
+I previously authored How to Use the Book of Common Prayer (IVP 2024) and edited the 1662 Book of Common Prayer: International Edition (IVP Academic 2021) both with Samuel L Bray.
+My scholarship has been published in St Andrews Encyclopaedia of Theology, The International John Bunyan Society research blog, Notes & Queries, Journal of Technical Writing and Communication, and Anglican Theological Review.
+And my poetry can be read in Snakeskin, Spirit Fire Review, Lighten Up, Better Than Starbucks, and Earth & Altar.

-Dr Keane took a PhD in English at University of St Andrews, writing a thesis titled The Use of the Prayer Book: The Book of Common Prayer (1549-1604) as Technical Writing for an Oral-Aural Culture (supervised by Professor Neil Rhodes and Dr Gulio Pertile).
-He took an MA in English at Georgia Southern University, writing a thesis on Alexander Pope’s commentary on the Iliad (supervised by Professor Julia Griffin) and studied literature and Bible (BA) at Johnson University in Knoxville, TN, were he served as a research assistant to Dr Daniel Overdorf (funded by a grant from the Appalachian College Association).
+I took a PhD in English at University of St Andrews, writing a thesis titled The Use of the Prayer Book: The Book of Common Prayer (1549-1604) as Technical Writing for an Oral-Aural Culture, supervised by Professor Neil Rhodes and Dr Gulio Pertile.
+Before that I took an MA in English at Georgia Southern University, writing a thesis on Alexander Pope’s commentary on the Iliad, supervised by Professor Julia Griffin, and studied Literature and Bible (BA) at Johnson University in Knoxville, TN, where I served as research assistant to Dr Daniel Overdorf (funded by a grant from the Appalachian College Association).

-He has won and been nominated for teaching and mentorship awards and built an extraordinary record of committee work and departmental service.
-He has supervised graduate student instructors, mentored new faculty, collaborated in developing and implementing program assessment, led professional development workshops, represented his college on Faculty Senate, and served as department parliamentarian.
-He has extensive experience in designing and teaching online courses.
-He developed and assessed curriculum for the First-Year Experience Program and assessed online course design for the Center for Teaching and Technology.
-He served for several years in the leadership of the Georgia Southern Writing Project, providing professional development and guidance for local Middle and High School teachers.
+I have won and been nominated for teaching and mentorship awards and built an extraordinary record of committee work and professional service.
+I have supervised graduate student teachers, mentored new faculty, collaborated in developing and implementing program assessment, led professional development workshops, represented my college on Faculty Senate, and served as department parliamentarian.
+I have extensive experience in designing and teaching online courses.
+I developed and assessed curriculum for the First Year Experience Program and online course design for the Center for Teaching and Technology.
+For several years, I helped lead the Georgia Southern Writing Project, providing professional development and guidance for local Middle and High School teachers.

 A complete vita is available upon request.